 4. ExpertFlyer

-Best for: Frequent flyers who want to set seat alerts.
+Best for: Frequent flyers who want to set seat alerts and monitor upgrade availability.

-ExpertFlyer is a powerful subscription-based tool.
+ExpertFlyer is a powerful subscription-based tool used by frequent flyers and travel hackers.
 Its superpower is the ability to set alerts.
-If you want a specific seat (like an exit row), ExpertFlyer can notify you the moment it becomes available.
+If you want a specific seat (like an exit row or a window in the first row of economy), ExpertFlyer can notify you the moment it becomes available.

 Why it’s useful:

-• Seat Alerts: The only tool that actively monitors seats for you.
+• Seat Alerts: The only tool that actively monitors seats and notifies you when your target seat opens up.

-• Live Data: Shows a real-time map for a specific flight.
+• Live Data: Shows a real-time seat map for a specific flight, not just a generic aircraft diagram.

 What to know: